ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 [@!I-D.ietf-dmarc-dmarcbis, section 3.2]
 that are used within this document.
 Understanding those definitions will aid in reading this document.

+The format of DMARC failure reports is derived from Authentication Failure Reporting Using the Abuse Reporting Format ([@!RFC6591]) and the terms defined there are used here.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",